• GIFT IDEAS

 You may already be making Homemade Laundry Detergent and other DIY Cleaners… but if you’ve been wanting to cut costs on Fabric Softener, you’re going to LOVE this Homemade Fabric Softener with Vinegar and Hair Conditioner!

-And if you’re wondering how to get the stink out of towels, this is the perfect trick!
-The vinegar infuses the towels when washing, and tackles that mildew smell… and no ~ you won’t smell the vinegar at all once they’re done.
+And if you’re wondering how to get the stink out of towels, THIS fabric softener is the perfect trick!

 How to Get Stink Out of Towels